AhmedAchraf1/HTML-CSS-Templat-1/README.md

 ### Installing

-Just clone the repo and run it in the the live server.
+Just clone the repo and run it on the the live server.

 ### Live demo

-You can visit the website through this link [live demo](https://github.com/your/project/contributors)
+You can visit the website through this link [live demo]([https://github.com/your/project/contributors](https://leon-template-html-css.vercel.app/)https://leon-template-html-css.vercel.app/)